xpepper/red-green-refactor/README.md

   - `api_key_header`: custom header name (default: `Authorization`)
   - `api_key_prefix`: prefix for header value (default: `"Bearer "`; set to `""` for raw keys)

+Important: put your kata's rules in your kata repo at `docs/kata-rules.md` and tell each role to read it in their `system_prompt`.
+The tool automatically includes Markdown files in the model context.

 Example (Gemini tester/refactorer + DeepSeek implementor):
 ```yaml
 tester: